Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 * Shift+Ctrl+Alt+X - Exit the game in a timely manner.
 Nothing will be saved.
 A currently running save will be interrupted, so use it with care.

 ### Outfit options
 Outfit options are fully supported using 3rd party mods which support outfit modifiers.
 For vanilla TS4 some options are not available and dressing the sim is usually not possible.
 One CAS part after the other is either hidden or replaced by the bathing outfit.
-The order in which the CAS parts are either hidden or replaced is pre-defined and can not be modified.
+The order is pre-defined and can not be modified.
 * H - Toggle heels / shoes. ('H' as 'S' is already used by TS4)
 * Q - Undress the active sim.
 * Shift+Q - Dress the active sim (Undo Q).